Shane-Carville/Data_Rep_Project_2015/README.md

 Student Name: Shane Carville

 ## Introduction
-This project provides the design and documentation for the dataset "Galway City PLaygrounds" which is available at [data.gov.ie](https://data.gov.ie/dataset/galway-city-playground-locations).
+This project provides the design and documentation for the dataset "Galway City Playgrounds" which is available at [data.gov.ie](https://data.gov.ie/dataset/galway-city-playground-locations).
 The purpose of this project is to create an API that can be useful to the intended audience and is also easy to use.

 ##About the Data
+This dataset is about the Galway City playgrounds.
 This dataset was found at the previously mentioned URL, in Comma Separated Values (CSV) format, and was downloaded from [*data.gov.ie*](https://data.gov.ie/dataset/galway-city-playground-locations/resource/b81820b4-dd2e-4181-b93b-d2033a9f9a85).
 The CSV file has 31 rows, with the first being the header or id of the column There are fifteen values on each line, though some are not as useful as others I have selected the most useful for the user.